fbpx

 Nancy

-Grade(s) children started at Rodeph Sholom School: Pre-K
+Started at Rodeph Sholom School in: Pre-K

-Class year(s) of child(ren): 2028
+Class year(s): 2028

 Allison and Jay

-Grade(s) children started at Rodeph Sholom School: Beginners
+Started at Rodeph Sholom School in: Beginners

-Class year(s) of child(ren): 2029 and 2033
+Class year(s): 2029 and 2033

 Click to Close